raul23/equifax-data-breach/README.rst

 discard whatever they have to say because they are `"the Kremlin's foreign-language propaganda network"`_.

-Also `tom's guide`_ asked important questions about the DOJ `indictment`_ claiming that the four suspected Chinese hackers were allegedly military members of the PLA:
+Also `tom's guide`_ asked important questions about the DOJ's often repeated claim that the four suspected Chinese hackers were allegedly military members of the PLA:

   It is not clear whether the four individuals are civilians working for the PLA or active-duty members of the Chinese military.
 No military ranks were